Aref Durvesh

-Aref Durvesh is a celebrated and prolific tabla artist who has recorded and performed with Badmarsh & Shri, Sting, Susheela Raman, Cheb Mami, Jeff Beck, Visionary Underground, and is also one of the longest-serving members of Nitin Sawhneys band, having performed on all of his albums as well as all his UK and international tours.
+Aref Durvesh is a British tabla artist who has recorded and performed with Badmarsh & Shri, Sting, Susheela Raman, Cheb Mami, Jeff Beck, Visionary Underground, and is also one of the longest-serving members of Nitin Sawhneys band, having performed on all of his albums as well as all his UK and international tours.

+Biography

+Durvesh is from London.
 His father was a musician, a disciple of Bismillah Khansahib, and a world-renowned shehnai player.
-Aref grew up with Indian music all around him and fell in love with tabla.
-Aref has taken traditional tabla performance into a new dimension by integrating it into contemporary urban music, jazz, hip hop and fusion, as well as being a virtuoso in the traditional skills.
-He is now extending his talents to producing his own album and performing live under his own name, while continuing to tour with Nitin and Shusheela.
+Durvesh grew up with Indian music and developed an interest in tabla.
+He integrates traditional tabla performance into contemporary urban music, jazz, hip hop and fusion, as well as being a virtuoso in the traditional skills.
+He extends this to producing his own album and performing live under his own name, while continuing to tour with Nitin and Shusheela.

-Appearances

 Aref has appeared twice at the prestigious Mercury Awards for Music, firstly with Nitin and again with Susheela Raman.

-Career

 Aref is currently working with Xkollective (Xfile Productions), The Nasha Experience, Mo Magic, Susheela Raman, Nitin Sawhney and Sonic Devis.